ez-me/magnetico/cmd/magneticow/README.md

       ~/.config/magneticow/configuration.toml

 ### Setting Password-Protection
-If you'd like to password-protect the access to **magneticow**, you need to store the credentials in file
+If you'd like to password-protect the access to <code>magneticow</code>, you need to store the credentials in this file

 - **On Linux:**